freon4dsl/Freon4dsl/README.md

     cd packages/playground
     yarn dev

-This will open a browser with the example app from the playground package on `http://localhost:3000/`.
+This will open a browser with the example app from the playground package on the URL displayed: `http://localhost:5000/`.
 The example app is work in progress.

 ## Source organisation